USA Banner

 Can States pay for in-State and out-of-State training, meetings and conferences, and travel expenses under this grant program?

 Yes.
 States may use such grant funds for in-State or out-of-State travel or training under this program.
 Meetings and conferences are eligible if the primary purpose is the dissemination of technical information.
-For more information, see section 27 of Appendix B of 2 C.F.R.
-Part 225 (PDF).
+For more information, see the Uniform Cost Principles at 2 CFR Part 200 Subpart E.

 Back to top